Wood decking serves as solid construction technique in California

 In general, a wood decking system is more economical ($2 to $3 less per square foot than metal decking) and can be installed faster.
 A project’s structural engineer typically specifies whether wood decking or metal decking will be used on the structure, unless the tenant has a specific request.
 Metal decking is acceptable and used on occasion.

 How the wood decking is installed

-Comparatively, a metal deck roof system needs to be welded after being placed (joists are installed on the roof rather than the floor slab) and the surface needs to be made flatter prolonging the time another trade can gain access to the roof.
-A substrate system, typically a perlite board, needs to be installed due to the flues of a metal deck sheet which not only adds cost to the project, but also prolongs access for other trades.
+Comparatively, a metal deck roof system must be welded after being placed (joists are installed on the roof rather than the floor slab) and the surface is flattened which prolongs the time another trade can gain access to the roof.
+A substrate system, typically a perlite board, must be installed due to the flues of a metal deck sheet.
+This step adds cost to the project and prolongs access for other trades.

-Bridge Point Vernon is Arch-Con’s first project in California since opening our Los Angeles office in late 2018.
-It is a redevelopment close to completion in the well-established industrial city of Vernon, California.
-Bridge Point Ontario, a two-building industrial development totaling 268,714 square feet, broke ground on 11.9-acres in Ontario, California.
-Both projects were designed by California firm Herdman Architecture + Design and developed by Bridge Development Partners.
+Bridge Point Vernon is Arch-Con’s first project in California.
+It is a redevelopment close to completion in the well-established industrial city of Vernon.
+Arch-Con’s second project, Bridge Point Ontario is a two-building industrial development totaling 268,714 square feet and broke ground on 11.9-acres in Ontario, Calif.
+Both were designed by California firm Herdman Architecture + Design and developed by Bridge Development Partners.